-() In accordance with the decision of "Turkish Competition Board" meeting held at 8 February 2010 numbered 10-14, the Company has been fined on administrative basis amounting to TL 1.317.714 due to the investigation in respect of the 4054 numbered Protection of Competition draw's article 6.
+() In accordance with the decision of "Turkish Competition Board" meeting held at 8 February 2010 numbered 10 - 14, the Company was fined on administrative basis amounting to TL 1,317,714 due to the investigation in respect of the 4054 numbered Protection of Competition law's article 6.
 The Company has the right to claim against the decision.
-The administrative fine which is equal to 0.5 percent of net income of 31 December 2008 has been recorded as provision in the financial statements as at 31 December 2009.

-The Company preferred to pay the fine with a 25 percent discount and paid amounting to TL 988.286 in cash, which represents 75 percent of TL 1.317.714 at 28 June 2010.
+The administrative fine which is equal to 0.5 percent of gross revenue of 31 December 2008 has been recorded as provision in the financial statements as at 31 December 2009.
+The Company preferred to pay the fine with a 25 percent discount and paid amounting to TL 988,286 in cash, which represents 75 percent of TL 1,317,714 on 28 June 2010.
 This payment does not restrict the right to claim against the decision.
-The Company keeps on getting prepared for the claim planning to sue until 13 September 2010.
-Detailed explanations about the decision of Turkish Competition Board are represented on Note 28.
+On 19 August 2010 the Company claimed against the decision, however as at 31 December 2010, there is not any progress in the case.
+Detailed explanations about the decision of Turkish Competition Board are represented in Note 28.